EbubekirKocadag/Chipotle_clustering_challenge/README.md

 ## Proposition

-We use 2 differents clustering models to give you the best place to have chipotle every days and every years.
+We use 3 different clustering models to give you the best place to have chipotle every days for the rest of your ,probably short, life.

-#### First clustering model
+#### First clustering model : __Kmeans__

 ![img](app/plots/kmeans_25_min_150.png)